ddrake/coeus-ngsolve/README.md

 Also you can re-run the install_python and install_cmake scripts to update those pre-requisites to any desired version.

-For convenience, you may want to copy the scripts use_serial and use_parallel to your home directory.
-Then you can easily switch between the serial and parallel NGSolve installations using e.g. $ source use_parallel
+You can easily switch between the serial and parallel NGSolve installations e.g. `$ module load ngsolve/parallel` using the module scripts in privatemodules.